ali-arshadi/to-do-list-with-nuxt-js/README.md

-# to-do-list-with-nuxt-js
+# todo-list-with-nuxt.js
-credits to ali arshadi as developer
+designed and developed by ali arshadi